 Vanessa Lillie - Indigenous Academic Advisor

-Vanessa Lillie is Cree-Métis from Sault Ste.
-Marie with family from St. Peter's/Little Peguis along the Red River.
-She eared a BA in Psychology from the U of M in the spring of 2016.
-Prior to completing her undergraduate degree, Vanessa spent 11 years working as an Educational Assistant for the Interlake School Division where she supported students academically, provided access to information in the classroom for Deaf and Hard of Hearing students as a computerized notetaker, and provided traditional and cultural opportunities for Indigenous students.
-Outside of work, Vanessa is heavily involved volunteering with Indigenous organizations, Service Learning organizations like Child Rising Mentorship Program and Community Action Poverty Simulation and research projects like Community Health and Information Partnerships.
-For her volunteer work and leadership, she received an Emerging Leader Award from Student Life at the U of M in 2016.
+Vanessa Lillie is Cree from Peguis.
+She eared a BA (Honours) in Psychology from the U of M in the spring of 2016.
+Prior to completing her undergraduate degree, she worked as an Educational Assistant for the Interlake School Division where she supported students academically, provided access to information in the classroom for deaf and hard of hearing students as a computerized notetaker, and provided traditional and cultural opportunities for Indigenous students.
+Outside of work, Vanessa is involved in volunteering with Indigenous organizations, Service Learning organizations like Child Rising Mentorship Program and Community Action Poverty Simulation and research projects like Community Health and Information Partnerships.
+For her volunteer work and leadership, she received an Emerging Leader Award from Student Life at the U of M in 2015.
 Vanessa believes in a holistic strength-based model of support where each student finds balance in order to succeed, develop and grow.
-In her role as Indigenous student advisor for the Faculty of Arts, Vanessa splits her time between the Faculty Arts General Office on the 3rd floor of Fletcher Argue and Migizii Agamik - Bald Eagle Lodge.
-If you are an Indigenous student either currently enrolled or interested in studying in the Faculty of Arts, contact Vanessa via email for advice, or to book an appointment.
+In her role as academic advisor for the Faculty of Arts, Vanessa splits her time between the Faculty Arts General Office on the 3rd floor of Fletcher Argue and Migizii Agamik - Bald Eagle Lodge.

 Camille Callison - Indigenous Services Librarian